-5.8 Display Non-Cinema Content
+5.9 Display Non-Cinema Content

 To display content from standard or high definition non-cinema sources, connect the source to the DVI-D A and DVI-D B ports on the input panel.
 The DVI port auto-detects progressive scan and digital RGB sources and displays them in their original format.
 Using two DVI ports as a higher-bandwidth dual-link or twin-link pair is not supported.
-For a list of compatible non-cinema DVI sources, see Section Appendix A: Specifica-tions.